dioxygen/dioxygen.github.io/index.md

 layout: frontpage
 ---

-Blogs are just my personal opinion.
-If you find an error in it, please let me know.
+This blog is just my personal opinion.
+If you find any errors in it, please let me know.